mkyleUD/Caviness-HPC-Intro/_episodes/02-filesystem.md

 identified by the `«investing_entity»` (e.g., /work/it_css) and is referred to as your workgroup directory.
 This is used for input files, supporting data files, work files, and output files, source code and executables that need to be shared with your research group.
-Just as your home directory, read-only snapshots of workgroup's files are made several times for the passed week.
+Just as your home directory, read-only snapshots of workgroup's files are made several times for the past week.
 In addition, the filesystem is replicated on UD's off-campus disaster recovery site.
 Snapshots are user-accessible, and older files may be retrieved by special request.